Skip to main content

 Path cleaned = messy.normalize(); // logs/app.log

-Path absolute2= messy.toAbsolutePath(); // absolute path
+Path abs = messy.toAbsolutePath(); // full absolute path

 // Relative path between two paths